Uninspired. So completely uninspired.

-Last week I had the opportunity to go up to Milwaukee, WI to meet up with a friend who was in town.
+Some time ago, I had the opportunity to go up to Milwaukee, WI to meet up with a friend who was in town.
 I love Milwaukee, I do.
-It’s a really down to earth city with some very cool architecture, which, you know, is sort of my thing.
+It’s a really down-to-earth city with some very cool architecture, which, you know, is sort of my thing.
 We made plans to check out a Basilica, it’s one you see from the highway every time you drive into the city, then a cathedral and possibly the art museum.
 So what’s the problem you ask?

 I’m bringing this up because I feel like it’s important.
 We all go through periods of this.
 It’s normal.
 We lose our muse.
 She’s hiding, resting, being uncooperative and just doesn’t want to play at the moment.
 We’re told to go anyway, pick up the camera and work through it, force the issue.

 What happens when we do this?
 Well, for one our images tend to suck.
 Why?
 Because we’re not feeling what we’re seeing.
 We are not being where we are and not SEEing what is around us.
 We’re too busy moaning in our heads that we’d rather be home in the air conditioning, or worrying about the work that needs to be done, the laundry that has piled up or the TV show we’d rather be watching.